CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 There's no need for _const csv = await response.text()_ anymore, because the _csv_ function is doing all of the work for us!

-In the console.log, we can replace our old _csv_ variable by our brand new _data_ variable.
+In the console.log, we can replace our old _csv_ variable by our brand-new _data_ variable.

 Your JavaScript code should look like this now.